tundish/blathnaid/blathnaid/book/chapters.rst

 It was all shut up; the day was a Sunday.
 Jack had long since lost track of the calendar.

-He went around the side to where the habitation was and knocked at the kitchen door.
+He went around the side to where the habitation was, and knocked at the kitchen door.

 Looking up, he saw the lace of a high window twitch and fall back again.